coatyio/transaction-network-connector/HOWTO.md

 * TN Communication Interface for collaboration between FlowPro agents
 * TN Lifecycle Interface for tracking FlowPro agents within the transaction network
-* TN Consensus Interface for maintaining a replicated state machine among FlowPro agents
+* TN Consensus Interface for maintaining replicated state among FlowPro agents

 These interfaces are realized as [gRPC](https://grpc.io/) services which are defined using [Protocol Buffers](https://developers.google.com/protocol-buffers)